paddysplace/paddysblog-v3/_drafts/keeping-life-in-focus.md

 **Why do I lose interest?**

 The quick answer would be depression.

+Anhedonia comes up in Google searches.

 But why do I get excited about something to begin with then?

 **Can I reignite the spark?**